 The first thing you should do is work out if you need one for your style of camping and then find the right one for the job.
 Many travellers these days love to get away for as long as possible, especially in the outback, and whilst solar is gaining popularity and in most cases the preferred option, the sun don’t always shine.
 So there are a few things that a generator can come in very handy for.

-When we built our motorhome and set out 5 years ago, we thought we were well prepared with an extensive solar setup, but I was encourage to make sure I had a backup generator, and I am glad I did.
+When we built our motorhome and set out 5 years ago, we thought we were well prepared with an extensive solar setup, but I was encouraged to make sure I had a backup generator, and I am glad I did.
 As much as we tried to follow the seasons we could not always guarantee the sun would shine.
-And, when we found some ideal spots out the middle of nowhere, it was great to know we could stay there longer because we had all the power we needed with the Genny as back up.
+And, when we found some ideal spots out in the middle of nowhere, it was great to know we could stay there longer because we had all the power we needed with the Genny as back up.
 It also meant we could set ourselves up in un-powered sites, which often meant a better location at some campgrounds.

 Solar & Genny = Great camping spots